 A research group at the University of Oxford and National Institute of Health received funding from the US Military to develop one of these ketone ester compounds: R-1,3-butanediol-R-3-hydroxybutyrate (BD-BHB).
 This is the ketone ester in HVMN Ketone.
 When taken as a drink, the ester bonds are broken down, thereby releasing butanediol (BDO) and D-BHB into the blood.
 BDO is easily metabolized by the liver to form D-BHB.
 Then, both molecules of D-BHB reach the blood, as the liver is unable to use ketones.
 Consumption of this ketone ester elevates blood ketone levels in humans safely, with few side effects (Clarke2012).
 HVMN Ketone is WADA compliant and safe to use in all levels of sports.
 It is designated as a foodstuff and is FDA GRAS.
 Each lot is 3rd party certified and batch tested for banned substances.

 The second ketone ester compound was developed at the University of South Florida.
 This is a di-ester of AcAc and BDO.
 In rodents, this ketone ester raises blood D-BHB to 1-4 mM and blood AcAc to up to 5 mM17.
-There is one published study of this ketone ester in humans; results showed a 2% decrease in 31km cycling time trial performance13.
+There is one published study of this ketone ester in humans; results showed a 2% decrease in 31km cycling time trial performance18.
 This is likely due to the high rate of side effects of this ester studied.
 Other factors may have been low levels of BHB (<2 mM), the short, high-intensity time trial used, or the use of AcAc vs. BHB.
-Read Geoff Woo's take on that study to find out more.
+Read Geoff Woo's take on that study and a published response to the science journal by Dr Brianna Stubbs and Dr Dom D'Agostino to find out more.